af83/ucengine-docs/core/api.md

     401 { "error": "unauthorized" } // the user is not authorized to join the meeting

-    404 { "error": "not_found" } // the meeting doesn't exists
+    404 { "error": "not_found" } // the meeting does not exist

 ### Quit a meeting